-What role does personalized nutrition play in the COVID-19 Era?
+What role does personalized nutrition play in immune resilience?

 Personalized nutrition is the first line of defense against many chronic conditions including cardiovascular disease, hypertension, and diabetes.
 (Source) There is mounting evidence that these comorbidities predispose those infected by SARS-CoV-2 to worsened outcomes, increased symptom severity, and potentially mortality.
 (Source, Source, Source) Chronic and infectious diseases share several features such as inflammation and impaired immune function.
 (Source) These effects can be noted in metabolic conditions like diabetes whereby inflammatory mediators are released in response to immune triggers, leading to systemic inflammation and cell/tissue damage, as well as impaired immunity over time.
 (Source)